cybergizer/crypted_hash/README.md

 ## License

 MIT License.
-Copyright 2017-2018 Cybergizer. http://cybergizer.com
+Copyright 2017-2020 Cybergizer. https://cybergizer.com

-You are not granted rights or licenses to the trademarks of Cybergizer, including without limitation the CryptedHash name or logo.
+You are not granted rights or licenses to the trademarks of Cybergizer LLC, including without limitation the CryptedHash name or logo.